khaledalmaarii/HackTricks-wiki/cryptography/certificates.md

 print(f"Subject: {subject}")
 print(f"Public Key: {public_key}")
 ```

-### **Difference between OCSP and CRL Distribution Points**

-**OCSP** (**RFC 2560**) involves a client and a responder working together to check if a digital public-key certificate has been revoked, without needing to download the full **CRL**.
+### **OCSP** (**RFC 2560**) involves a client and a responder working together to check if a digital public-key certificate has been revoked, without needing to download the full **CRL**.
 This method is more efficient than the traditional **CRL**, which provides a list of revoked certificate serial numbers but requires downloading a potentially large file.
 CRLs can include up to 512 entries.
 More details are available [here](https://www.arubanetworks.com/techdocs/ArubaOS%206_3_1_Web_Help/Content/ArubaFrameStyles/CertRevocation/About_OCSP_and_CRL.htm).

 ### **What is Certificate Transparency**